-Inland Revenue needs to be informed of the trustee's retirement or replacement.
-Receipt of an acknowledgment from the Department will ensure that trustee is not liable for any future tax liabilities the trust may incur.
+Inland Revenue needs to be informed of the trustee's retirement or replacement if the trust has a taxpayer number.
+Receipt of an acknowledgment from the Department will ensure that that trustee is not liable for any future tax liabilities the trust may incur.